 Whatever is taking place in our homes, in our workplace, in our neighborhoods, cities, countries, and in the world is part of the big picture, and we are part of it too.
 I remember reading that when a tree is hurt anywhere in the world, all trees feel the pain.
 In the same way, when someone is hurt or in pain anywhere on the planet, their pain affects us -- not consciously perhaps, but the energy that is released in the universe by their cries reverberates and reaches the heart of each and every one of us.
 Our hearts are all connected as part of the Oneness that is the Universe.
 We are all cells in the body of life and when one part of our body hurts, all the others parts are affected.

-Anytime we find ourselves with a choice (which is each and every moment) we need to at least ask ourselves the question.
-We always have the choice to follow the path of Love, kindness, and compassion or not, but at the very least we need to start asking: What would my loving self suggest I do?
+Anytime we find ourselves with a difficult or uncomfortable choice, we need to ask ourselves the question.
+We always have the choice to follow the path of Love, kindness, and compassion -- or not -- but at the very least we need to start asking: What would my loving self suggest I do?

 When you are at the grocery store and hear a child crying, what would your heart do?
 Perhaps silently send the child a reassuring thought: "It's OK, you're safe.
 Everything's OK."
 Perhaps smile at the child as you pass by, and send her love.
 Or when you reach the check-out counter and the clerk seems tired and very impatient: What would Love do?
 Perhaps there again, a kind thought, a smile, a gentle world, a soothing attitude.